Follow us on networks

 • ovulation itself,

-• the onset of the climacteric.
+• the beginning of the climacteric.

-ruler in shades of brown or black
+Ruler in brown or black tones

-Sometimes, a cervical opening that is too narrow can hinder the menstrual flow in some way and favor extraordinary remnants.
+Sometimes, a cervical opening that is too narrow can hinder menstrual flow in some way and favor extraordinary remnants.
 Or situations like endometriosis can also generate darker fluids.

-On the other hand, some women agree to identify a slight orange or pink staining when they suspect that implantation has occurred, between 10 and 14 days after conception.
+On the other hand, some women agree to identify slight orange or pink spotting when they suspect that implantation has occurred, between 10 and 14 days after conception.
 It would be called implantation spotting and not all women experience it, but it is true that it can have this color.

 Blue or purple blood

 Purple menstrual flow is often related to excess estrogen in the system.
 A diet rich in fiber, reducing refined grains and taking a detox infusion may be enough to reverse this situation.
-Consult a specialist to promote the correct metabolism of sex hormones.
+Consult a specialist to promote the correct metabolization of sex hormones.

-Greyish ruler
+Grayish ruler

-Here things no longer seem so physiological.
+Here things no longer seem to be so physiological.
 Grayish blood is associated with infections such as bacterial vaginosis.
 Pay attention to the appearance of this color, especially if it is accompanied by changes in the smell of menstruation, pain, itching or even fever.

 In addition to the color of the blood, it is very important to also analyze the smell and the texture and amount of flow in each menstruation.